WebOrigami/docs/src/content/framework/tutorial.md

 1. A virtual folder called `public`.
 The formulas nested inside the `{` `}` curly braces define virtual files in that folder.
 2. A virtual file called `index.html`.
 Unlike most programming languages, names in Graph Origami can include periods so you can define file names with extensions.
 For now, the `index.html` file is defined as a simple text string.

-A `.graph` file can define more than one top-level virtual folder or file.
+A `.ori` file can define more than one top-level virtual folder or file.
 This tutorial project is configured to serve the contents of the virtual `public` folder.
 The name "public" itself isn't special — you could configure the project to serve a different real or virtual folder.

-You can edit your site by editing this `site.graph` file.
+You can edit your site by editing this `site.ori` file.

 <span class="tutorialStep"></span> **Try it:** Edit the text in the formula for `index.html` to give it more content, like: Hello, world!